Are There Advantages to Being a Faith-Based Nonprofit?

 However, FBOs that do not promote a belief in a specific faith may be eligible for grants if they are 501(c)(3)s.
 FBOs that are not IRS designated 501(c)(3)s will likely not be able to receive grants.
 Foundations are usually limited to making grants only to 501(c)(3) charities.

 Foundation and corporate funding of faith-based organizations may be limited but does exist.
 Community foundations seem especially interested in funding both social services and religiously affiliated organizations.

 An examination of the grants issued by the largest "faith-friendly" foundations indicates giving by foundations to religious organizations varies considerably and suggests that family foundations and smaller foundations are the most likely to give.

 Many foundations target particular social services and fund projects whether or not they are provided by an FBO.

 FBOs are referenced in several laws that recognize their eligibility to receive grants under certain specified conditions and their continued right to consider religion when hiring staff.

-In general, Federal grant funds may not be used for inherently religious activities such as worship, prayer, proselytizing, or devotional Bible study.
-The funds are to be used for the objectives established by Congress such as creating the conditions for economic growth and prosperity.
+In general, however, Federal grant funds may not be used for inherently religious activities such as worship, prayer, proselytizing, or devotional Bible study.
+The funds are to be used for the objectives established by Congress, such as creating the conditions for economic growth and prosperity.

 Note: This article is just for informational purposes.
 It is not intended to be legal advice.
 Check other sources, such as the IRS, and consult with legal counsel or an accountant.